 Accuracy, efficiency, power, and precision all characterize the Makita 5007Mg Magnesium circular saw.
 Designed to handle the toughest jobs, it also comes with an impressive price tag.
 With most circular saws, you’ll eventually have to increase their weight to allow for greater power and durability.
-By designing a saw constructed of magnesium components, Makita has sidestepped this issue altogether – making a circular saw that is more powerful than any other we reviewed, while only adding a negligible amount of weight.
+By designing a best circular saw constructed of magnesium components, Makita has sidestepped this issue altogether – making a circular saw that is more powerful than any other we reviewed, while only adding a negligible amount of weight.

 A 15-amp motor delivers an exceptional 5800 RPM blade speed.
 Because of this, we found that the Makita could easily handle cuts that other saws struggled with, never skipping a beat, or slowing down.
 And at only 10 and a half pounds, it’s still lightweight enough to minimize hand and shoulder fatigue while working.